 The following table describes the potential additional payments and benefits under our compensation and benefit plans and arrangements to which the NEOs would be entitled upon termination of employment.
 The NEOs would also be entitled to vested benefits and generally available benefits under our various plans and arrangements, as discussed after the following table.
 The following includes the various types of circumstances that would trigger payments and benefits under plans, agreements and arrangements currently in effect, but it is always possible that different arrangements could be negotiated in connection with an actual termination of employment or change in control.
-Further, the amounts shown are estimates and are based on numerous assumptions, including that employment terminated on December 29, 2017 (i.e., the last business day in 2017 on which securities were traded on the NYSE).
+Further, the amounts shown are estimates and are based on numerous assumptions, including that employment terminated on December 31, 2018.
 Therefore, the actual amounts of the payments and benefits that would be received by the NEOs could be more or less than the amounts set forth below, and can only be determined at the time of an actual termination of employment event.